ewangclarkson/package-tracker/README.md

 # Package Tracker App

 The Package Tracker App is a system that allows users to track their packages through various delivery services.
-It consists of several microservices including the Delivery Service, Package Service, User Service, API Gateway, and Common Library and a web app
+It consists of several microservices including the Delivery Service, Package Service, User Service, API Gateway, Common Library and a web app

 ## Services